Bookmark saved

 "I'm requesting permission to hunt it."

 "Hunt," Lethane repeated.
-The word turned over in the Hierophant's voice, the syllable examined with the precision that theological training applied to language.
 "You want to track a single entity across the eastern front's active combat zone."

 "I want to track and kill a single entity that is systematically dismantling our eastern supply infrastructure using professional criminal methodology that I am uniquely qualified to predict, counter, and neutralize."